ENGL 350 Advanced Expository Writing

 Peer-Review Discussions (4)

-The student is required to post his/her papers to the Peer-Review Discussion in the assigned module.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post his/her papers to the Peer-Review Discussion in the assigned module.
 The student is required to read and reply to 2 other classmates’ papers.
 Each reply must be at least 350 words.
 (CLO: A, C)

 Reading Analysis Journal Assignments (6)

 The student will keep a reading log for each of the assigned texts.
-The format for each journal entry must be an outline following the same order and listing of the questions provided in the assignment instructions folder.
+The format for each journal entry must be an outline following the same order and listing of the questions provided in the assignment instructions document.
 The answers must be in complete sentences.
 (CLO: A, B, C, E)

 Topic Paper Assignments (3)